ayadassouki/TheNumberWonders/README.md

 * The user is asked to enter their name.
 * The user is then asked to enter the number of attempts they think they might need to win this game.
 * The user then proceeds to guess a number between 1 and a 100.
-* If they exceed the number of attempts witjout making the correct guess, the game will stop(they can restart)
+* If they exceed the number of attempts without making the correct guess, the game will stop(they can restart)
-* If the user wins, a congratualtions method will display.
+* If the user wins, a congratualtions message will display.
 ## Learn more
 ### CSS
 * CSS color gradient: https://www.w3schools.com/css/css3_gradients.asp